Conditional styles

 Example

-Hover over or tap the card to see the style change by setting the :hover pseudo-class.
+Hover or tap the card to see the style change.
+This is achieved by setting the :hover pseudo-class.

-In the Style section of the styling tab panel, you can create additional style variants that apply only when specific conditions are met:
+In the Style section at the top of the style panel, you can create style variants that apply when specific conditions are met:

 Info

-While editing in the canvas, conditional styles will always be visible on the selected element for preview purposes, even if the condition is not currently met.
+Conditional styles will always be visible on the selected element on the canvas, even if the condition is not currently met.

 Pseudo-classes

-The styling system supports standard CSS pseudo-classes.
-Pseudo-classes target elements in specific states, such as :hover, :focus, :checked, or :disabled.
+Nordcraft supports standard CSS pseudo-classes.
+Pseudo-classes target elements in specific states, such as :hover, :focus, :checked, :visited or :disabled.

 Info